a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Navigate to a folder with an image file with ".A2FC" suffix.
 Preview the image, then exit the preview.
 Apple Menu > Eyes (or any other DA).
 Verify that the DA launches correctly.

+* Configure a system without a RAMCard.
+Launch DeskTop.
+Verify that the volume containing DeskTop appears in the top right corner of the desktop.
+File > Copy To....
+Verify that the volume containing DeskTop is the first disk shown.
+* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
+Launch DeskTop.
+Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
+File > Copy To....
+Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
+From within DeskTop, launch another app e.g. Basic.system.
+Eject the DeskTop volume.
+Exit the app back to DeskTop.
+Verify that the remaining volumes appear in default order.
+* Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
+Launch DeskTop.
+Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
+File > Copy To....
+Verify that the non-RAMCard volume containing DeskTop is the first disk shown.

+* Launch DeskTop.
+Apple > About Apple II DeskTop.
+Click anywhere on the screen.
+Verify that the dialog closes.
+* Launch DeskTop.
+Apple > About Apple II DeskTop.
+Press any non-modifier key screen.
+Verify that the dialog closes.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.